-Part of qpdf's test suite does comparisons of the contents PDF files by converting them images and comparing the images.
+Part of qpdf's test suite does comparisons of the contents PDF files by converting them to images and comparing the images.
 The image comparison tests are disabled by default.
-Those tests are not required for determining correctness of a qpdf build if you have not modified the code since the test suite also contains expected output files that are compared literally.
+Those tests are not required for determining correctness of a qpdf build since the test suite also contains expected output files that are compared literally.
 The image comparison tests provide an extra check to make sure that any content transformations don't break the rendering of pages.
 Transformations that affect the content streams themselves are off by default and are only provided to help developers look into the contents of PDF files.
-If you are making deep changes to the library that cause changes in the contents of the files that qpdf generate, then you should enable the image comparison tests.
-Enable them by running configure with the --enable-test-compare-images flag.
-If you enable this, the following additional requirements are required by the test suite.
-Note that in no case are these items required to use qpdf.
+If you are making deep changes to the library that cause changes in the contents of the files that qpdf generates, then you should enable the image comparison tests.
+Enable them by setting the QPDF_TEST_COMPARE_IMAGES environment variable to 1 before running tests.
+Image comparison tests add these additional requirements: